mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-13.md

 # Q9: What is an IIFE ?

 -> An IIFE (Immediately Invoked Function Expression) is a function in JavaScript that runs as soon as it is defined.
--> It’s like saying, “Hey function, run immediately and don’t leave any trace behind!”
+-> It's like saying, "Hey function, run immediately and don't leave any trace behind!"
--> The main idea is to create a function and execute it right away without needing to call it separately.
+-> The main idea is to 'create a function & execute it right away' without needing to call it separately.

 **Why Do We Use IIFEs?**

 Avoid Polluting the Global Scope:

 In JavaScript, variables declared outside of functions are added to the global scope.
-This can cause conflicts and bugs if different parts of your code accidentally use the same variable names.An IIFE helps keep variables private by enclosing them inside a function, so they don’t mess up the global scope.
+This can cause conflicts and bugs if different parts of your code accidentally use the same variable names.

+An IIFE helps keep variables private by enclosing them inside a function, so they don't mess up the global scope.

 Execute Code Immediately:

 Sometimes you need to run some setup code right away (like configuration or initialization tasks).
-An IIFE runs the moment it’s defined, making it perfect for such use cases.
+An IIFE runs the moment it's defined, making it perfect for such use cases.

 **📝 Syntax of an IIFE:**